xinyanliang/EDFv0.1/README.md

 ### Example Usage: Build your recognition system based on your own dataset

-1. Download the trained EDF and view extracter models from the link https://pan.baidu.com/s/1RtV3QACJpTPtWLJ7NdlSzg, then put them into the models folder;
-3. Construct a retrieve database using your own dataset by running
    ```python
       from features import feature
       from data_utils import npy_util